kaazing/http2.js/README.md

 The co-maintainer of the project is [Nick Hurley](https://github.com/todesschaf).

 Code contributions are always welcome!
-People who contributed to node-http2 so far:
+People who contributed to `node-http2` and `http2.js` so far:

 * [Nick Hurley](https://github.com/todesschaf)
 * [Mike Belshe](https://github.com/mbelshe)